cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/beaconalgo.md

 ### __Parameters__
 * __Minimum Delta Time__ <i>(int)</i><br>
-The minimum time interval in minutes for your search.<br>
+The minimum time interval between connection requests (in minutes) for your search.<br>

 * __Time Spans__ <i>(list)</i> <br>
 Spans of time that you wish to search, in list format. <br>
-<i>EXAMPLE: To search within two time spans, 0-5 mins and 5-10 mins:<br>
+<i>Example: Will search within two time spans, 0-5 mins and 5-10 mins:<br>
     <t>[[0, 5], [5, 10]]</i><br>

 * __Minimum Cluster Points__ <i>(int)</i><br>
 The minimum number of cluster points/connections needed to identify a potential beacon.<br>

 * __Likelihood Percentage__ <i>(int)</i> <br>
-The minimum likelihood percentage from the Machine Learning algorithm needed to flag a potential beacon.<br>
+The likelihood percentage used as a threshold by the Machine Learning algorithm in order to flag a potential beacon.<br>

-Below are two examples for finding fast and slow beacons using DBScan clustering.
+Below are two examples for finding fast and slow beacons using DBSCAN clustering.

 #### __Fast Beacon Search__
-Searching for beacons with 70% likelihood, time spans (0-5 mins, 2-15 mins, 15-35 mins, 30-60 mins), at least 10 connections, and min delta time of 1 minute.
+Searching for beacons with 70% likelihood, time spans (0-5 mins, 2-15 mins, 15-35 mins, 30-60 mins), at least 10 connections, and minimum delta time of 1 minute.
 ```
 Minimum Delta Time = 1
 Time Spans = [[0, 5], [2, 15], [15, 35], [30, 60]]